omeka/omeka-s-enduser/docs/content/items.md

 ## Edit an item
 Once you have created an item, you can edit it at any time, either by clicking the edit icon (pencil button) or clicking on the item's title and then clicking the "Edit" button in the upper right-hand corner of the screen.

-To cancel out of editing, click the "Cancel" button in the upper right corner, between the "Delete" and "Save" buttons.
+To cancel out of editing, click the "Cancel" button at the top right of the screen.

 Editing options are the same as when creating a new item, with the addition of the ability to add any media which has been saved to an item as a property: